 Teach your child good brushing and flossing habits.
 Forming the right habits early will help your child stick to the routine when they’re older.
-Children under 2 years should not use fluoride unless approved by a doctor or dentist.
-Children aged 3 to 6 years old should use a smaller amount of toothpaste, and all children under 8 years old should be helped when brushing their teeth.
+All children with teeth should have their teeth brushed twice daily for two minutes with small amounts of fluoride-containing toothpaste.
+Children aged 3 to 6 years old should use a "pea-sized" amount of toothpaste, and all children under 8 years old should be helped when brushing their teeth.

 While your child brushes their teeth, make sure they are brushing in circles.
 They should also lightly brush their gums to prevent buildup.
 It's important to watch them so you can ensure their teeth are clean.

 Give your child tooth-healthy foods.
-Avoiding certain foods can prevent cavities, but there are also foods your child can eat that lower their risk.
+Avoiding certain foods such as sugary treats can prevent cavities, but there are also foods your child can eat that lower their risk.
 Calcium-rich foods, foods high in vitamin C and protein, and bacteria-fighting foods can all be helpful in preventing cavities.
 Some examples are carrots, celery, apples, strawberries, oranges, hard-boiled eggs, yogurt, and cheese.

 Use fluoride.
 A toothpaste with fluoride will prevent tooth decay.
 Your child should also drink tap water.
 Most tap water is fluoridated, which is good for preventing cavities.
 Your dentist can test your water to find its natural fluoride content.
 If there’s not enough, they might prescribe your child a fluoride supplement.